redhat-openstack/openstack-puppet-modules/README.md

 (default **false**).

 ##### `package_name`
-The name of the pycrypto package
+The name of the PyCrypto package
 (default **pycrypto**).

 ##### `provider`